 A Fast-Tracked Communications Program for Adult Learners

 The undergraduate accelerated communications program allows you to earn as many as 36 credits a year in a quarterly system while attending school at night.
-You will typically meet once a week with a small group of classmates and a Lindenwood University instructor.
+Communication majors will typically meet once a week with a small group of classmates and a Lindenwood University instructor.
 The "cluster" format allows you to study three associated courses in one quarter (such as Production for Television, Writing for Television, and Production Management).
 While learning from your fellow students and instructor, you will be taking exams, writing papers, participating in small group discussions, and completing assigned homework.
 If you are a focused adult learner who would like to attain a degree without sacrificing your work or home life, the cluster format is perfect for you.

 Convenient Locations and a Solid Support System

-You can earn your accelerated undergraduate communications degree from Lindenwood University by attending classes in the evening, typically one night a week.
+You can earn your accelerated BA undergraduate communications degree from Lindenwood University by attending classes in the evening, typically one night a week.
 Lindenwood University brings the courses to you.
 We offer 8 locations, including our St. Charles campus and Belleville, Illinois, sister location.
 You can also receive free support services that are available to every Lindenwood University student, including financial aid assistance, tutoring, and access to a professional academic services coordinator and faculty advisor.

-Each faculty member in this accelerated program has career experience in communications.
+Each faculty member in this accelerated bachelor program has career experience in communications.
 Whether it's in television, information systems, journalism, or web and visual design, they have valued professional communications experience.
 This allows them to share practical knowledge and their career's day-to-day responsibilities with students.
 These classes also give you the chance to network with fellow classmates who may already be working in the communications field.

 Earning a Communications Degree at Lindenwood University